 Dyno2 software implements flexible control loop system, that allows user to implement optimal control architecture for their dynamometer.
 PID controllers are the basic building blocks of the system.
-Each of the controllers are responsible for keeping desired value of dyno parameters such as engine speed, absorber torque, actuator position or any other parameter available in software.
-Every controller output is normalized to 0.0 ÷ 1.0 range to implement integrator windup limit, when the output is saturated.
+Each of the controllers is responsible for keeping the desired value of dyno parameters such as engine speed, absorber torque, actuator position or any other parameter available in software.
+Every controller output is normalized to 0.0 ÷ 1.0 range to implement the integrator windup limit, when the output is saturated.

 There are three basic controllers running in the microcontroller with 1000Hz update speed:

 Analog Input Controller

 This controller is used to keep constant signal on controller analog input.
 It can be used to control the position of water brake valve, or engine throttle body.
 Any object that gives position feedback with analog signal is suitable.

 The controller Setpoint can be sourced from the user interface or from the Torque Controller.

 Dynamometer absorbers usually have non-linear characteristic in relation to control signal.
 The role of the Torque Controller is to keep the desired absorber torque, regardless of its temperature or shaft rotational speed, by using load cell signal feedback.
 It eases work of the Speed Controller and also allows running the software in constant absorber torque mode.
 Another useful feature of Torque Controller is splitting of torque demand between available dynamometer absorbers.

 The torque controller can apply a function to it’s output to linearize absorber torque output in reaction to calculated PID controller output.
 For example: